Lipsey History, Family Crest & Coats of Arms

 - David Lawrence Lipsey (b.
 1948), Baron Lipsey, a British journalist and Labour Party politician, Chairman of the Fabian Society (1981-1982)

 - Daryl Lipsey (b.
 1963), Canadian former professional ice hockey player and coach

-- Triette Lipsey Reeves, American Democrat politician, Member of Michigan State House of Representatives 13th District, 1999-
+- Triette Lipsey Reeves, American Democratic Party politician, Member of Michigan State House of Representatives 13th District, 1999-

 Related Stories +

 - ^ Filby, P. William, Meyer, Mary K., Passenger and immigration lists index : a guide to published arrival records of about 500,000 passengers who came to the United States and Canada in the seventeenth, eighteenth, and nineteenth centuries.
 1982-1985 Cumulated Supplements in Four Volumes Detroit, Mich. : Gale Research Co., 1985, Print (ISBN 0-8103-1795-8)

 - ^ Archives New Zealand Micro 5019.
 (Retrieved 2010, November 5) Alfred.
 Retrieved from http://freepages.genealogy.rootsweb.ancestry.com/~ourstuff/Alfred1864.htm

 - ^ The Political Graveyard: Alphabetical Name Index.
 (Retrieved 2015, November 4) .
 Retrieved from http://politicalgraveyard.com/alpha/index.html

 - ^ The Political Graveyard: Alphabetical Name Index.
 (Retrieved 2015, November 3) .
 Retrieved from http://politicalgraveyard.com/alpha/index.html